mscook/pyParaTools/README.rst

 Relaxation enhancement and Residual Dipolar Couplings.

 pyParaTools provides a datastore for such assigned experimental data.
-It can be used to calculate the expected expermintally determined values from known/assumed parameters.
+It can be used to calculate the expected experimentally determined values from known/assumed parameters.
 It can be used to determine parameters using non-linear least square fitting.
 Additional functions include data exploration and utilities.

 pyParaTools is easily extended.
-We ask that all modifications to pyParaTools respect the licencing conditions.
+We ask that all modifications to pyParaTools respect the licensing conditions.
 We would also like to hear how pyParaTools has been used/modified.